Federal Work Study

 - Copy of their Financial Aid Award Letter showing FWS eligibility

-- Copy of current and/or coming semester class schedule
+- Copy of current and/or coming semester course schedule

 When students accept a FWS position, they are making a commitment as an employee to that employer.
 Students are expected to stay for the length of the Work Study award period (usually two semesters), and are discouraged from changing jobs in the middle of the academic year.
 If special circumstances require you to resign from your FWS position, however, you must inform your employer immediately.